deorerohan/Blogs_Blogger/Videos_For_Programmers.md

 ## Conclusion

-Using open source software I was able to create great software in small time.
+Using open source software I was able to create great video in small time.
 OBS and OpenShot software are very good software for general use.

 Hope you liked my suggestions and different approach to look at video editing.
 If you think you like it please give me shout out at @geeky_rd on twitter.